aws/karpenter-provider-aws/website/content/en/preview/getting-started/_index.md

 attributes such as labels and affinity.
 In other words, Karpenter eliminates the need to manage many different node groups.

 Create a default provisioner using the command below.
-This provisioner configures instances to connect to your cluster's endpoint and discovers resources like subnets and security groups using the cluster's name.
+This provisioner uses `securityGroupSelector` and `subnetSelector` to discover resources used to launch nodes.
+We applied the tag `karpenter.sh/discovery` in the `eksctl` command above.
+Depending how these resources are shared between clusters, you may need to use different tagging schemes.

 The `ttlSecondsAfterEmpty` value configures Karpenter to terminate empty nodes.
 This behavior can be disabled by leaving the value undefined.